dhis2/developer-portal/docs/guides/submit-apphub.md

 ##### Image

 -   **Logo**: The logo should capture the core idea of the app.
 Upload in high-resolution (at least 512x512px in size).
 Images should be unique and correctly licensed.
 Additional images can be uploaded later.
--   **Additional images**: Additional screenshots can be uploaded once the app is uploaded.
+-   **Additional images**: Additional screenshots can be uploaded once the app is submitted.
 Try to capture the main use-case of the app.
 Add 3–5 screenshots (1280×800px recommended).
 Better if images show the app in-use with data.

 > Make sure to check the [App Hub Submission Guidelines](/docs/guides/apphub-guidelines) for detailed instructions.